Killeramoeba/swat-aftermath-code-generator/README.txt

-a project i did in college.
-A gui written in java.
+A gui written in java for generating SWAT:Aftermath codes (a Warcraft 3 custom map).